moody/Waffle/README.md

 end)
 ```

-Waffle does not create a hidden node's frame until it is first shown, so its callbacks wait until then.
+Waffle does not create a `"GONE"` node's frame until it is first shown, so its callbacks wait until then.
 A script hooked after the frame has already been shown or hidden only sees later events.

 **Calling `Layout()` again.** Nothing about `Layout()` is one-time, it's a pure recompute of whatever's currently composed.
 Call it again any time state changes, from any node in the tree, not just the root, it always resolves and lays out the whole tree from its actual current root.
 A call is a no-op unless something changed since the last one, so it's cheap to call from an `OnUpdate` handler every frame. `IsDirty()` tells you whether a call would actually do anything, without triggering one.